 Canada Day Drive-Thru Events

 As BC continues to grapple with the pandemic, some places are holding drive-thru events on Canada Day in 2021.
-Below are some of the biggest ones.
+Below are the main ones.

 Canada Day in Maple Ridge